team-telnyx/telnyx-video-ios/README.md

 # Telnyx Video SDK for iOS
 This repository contains releases of Telnyx's Video SDK for iOS.
 Currently a release is installed through CocoaPods.

-## Adding Telnyx Video SDK to your iOS Client Application:
+## Adding Telnyx Video SDK to your iOS project:
 Currently the Video SDK is delivered through Cocoapods.

 ### Cocoapods

-If your xcode project is not using [cocoapods](https://cocoapods.org/) yet, you will need to configure it.
+If your xcode project is not using [Cocoapods](https://cocoapods.org/) yet, you will need to configure it.

 1. Open your podfile and add the TelnyxVideoSdk

 ```
-pod 'TelnyxVideoSdk', '~> 0.0.3'
+pod 'TelnyxVideoSdk
 ```

-2. At the end of your podfile also add the following post_install sequence:
+2. When XCFramework is generated, it must have the `BUILD_LIBRARY_FOR_DISTRIBUTION` flag set to `YES`.
+When distributing the XCFramework through Cocoapods, the XCFramework's dependencies should also have `BUILD_LIBRARY_FOR_DISTRIBUTION` set to `YES` to avoid getting `dyld: Symbol not found` error in runtime.
+To achieve this, the following `post_install` script must be added to your Podfile:

 ```
 post_install do |installer|